Gregory Lof, PhD, CCC-SLP

 Gregory Lof, PhD, CCC-SLP, is the Department Chair and Professor in the Department of Communication Sciences and Disorders.

-Dr. Lof was the 2004 and 2009 topic coordinator for speech sound disorders for the ASHA conventions and has served on the 1995, 1998, 2002, 2007 and 2008 ASHA Convention Program Committees.
-He is or has been an editorial consultant for the journals Journal of Speech, Language, Hearing Research, American Journal of Speech-Language Pathology, Contemporary Issues in Communication Sciences and Disorders, and Language, Speech, and Hearing Services in Schools.
+Dr. Lof is widely published, primarily in the area of childhood speech sound disorders.
+He has presented over 50 peer-reviewed and 70 invited presentations/workshops at ASHA conventions, universities, school districts, and state and international association conventions.
+He was recently the keynote speaker at the annual convention of the Speech Pathology Australia (2010), the Velo-Cardio-Facial Syndrome international conference (2011) and at the Oyer Distinguished Lecturer Series at Michigan State University (2013).
+Dr. Lof was the topic coordinator for speech sound disorders for ASHA conventions and has served on the seven ASHA Convention Program Committees.
+He is or has been an editorial consultant for the Journal of Speech, Language, Hearing Research, American Journal of Speech-Language Pathology, Contemporary Issues in Communication Sciences and Disorders, and Language, Speech, and Hearing Services in Schools.
 He was a member on ASHA’s Center for Evidence-Based Practice in Communication Disorders that conducted evidence-based systematic reviews of oral motor exercises.
 He is also on the communications committee of the Council on Academic Programs in Communication Sciences and Disorders.
-Dr. Lof was recently elected to a three year term to be the Massachusetts representative on the ASHA Speech-Language Pathology Advisory Board.
+Dr. Lof is finishing a three year term as the Massachusetts representative on the ASHA Speech-Language Pathology Advisory Board.
+He begins a three year term on the Scientific and Professional Education Board of ASHA.

 Dr. Lof became a Fellow of the American Speech-Language-Hearing Association in 2012.